 Valentino Garavani and Giancarlo Giammetti have unveiled a 3D virtual showcase for the archives of the Italian fashion house bearing Valentino’s name, entitled The Valentino Garavani Virtual Museum.
 The virtual museum comes in the form of a downloadable desktop application for Macs and PCs, wherein users navigate through galleries covering 10,000 square metres, containing over 5,000 images.
 Around 300 dresses are on display, some of which can be rotated in 3-D.

 The portal also contains past collections of sketches, illustrations, advertising campaigns and editorials, celebrities and events, showcasing the complete lifecycle of each dress.

 Bell & Ross have integrated its online boutique into its Facebook page, allowing fans to directly access the latest information on the brand, as well as search for favourite models, share them and purchase them directly.
 By clicking on the “e-Boutique” tab on the brand’s Facebook page, users can access the entire collection of Bell & Ross watches, currently shipping to 17 countries.

 Adding to the recent launch of Ermenegildo Zegna’s digital flagship, the brand has added Virtual Fitting Room technology by Fits.me.
 The bio-robotic virtual fitting room enables a customer to view how the clothes would fit their body by seeing the garment on a robotic mannequin that mimics body shape.

 It is of little surprise that Burberry were the first luxury brand to launch on Google + for Business, nor was it a surprise to learn that the digital pioneer was already listed in 3500+ circles, less than 24 hours after making its debut.
-Brands listed on Google + can be recommended by fans with a pages to its influential search results.
+Brands listed on Google + can be recommended by fans with a 1, or more permanently, added to a circle.
+Google have also included Google pages to its influential search results.

 Source: Fashionably Marketing Me